What is it?

 How is it treated?

-The good news is that the pain can often be relieved fairly easily with the right softer styled orthotic (even in those cases where there is concurrent plantar plate tears and capsulitis!), but its important to remeber that even if your no longer in pain, there is no magic cure to speeding up the healing process so one must take care of their feet for 6-12 weeks.
+The good news is that in many cases the pain can often be relieved with the right pair of softer styled orthotics or insoles (even in those cases where there is concurrent plantar plate tears and capsulitis).
+Whilst pain relief can often be achieved with a little help, there is no magic cure to speeding up the healing process so one must take care of their feet for 6-12 weeks.

 As a rule of thumb a neuroma should always be treated conservatively where possible.
 This means icing and resting the area, trying to remove the causative factors, and providing postural control and support via metatarsal domes or, if needed, specialised pre-made or custom made orthotics.